Developer-Amit/Things-Detector/README.md

 ```
 $ npm run bundle
 ```

+When you needed to run your server on a IP instead of localhost just replace localhost with IP on the package ie. localhost = 192.168.1.116

 If you'd like to create a fork or a similar project, you'll need to setup some API keys on [Google Cloud Platform](https://cloud.google.com/).